 Southeastern Illinois College offers a number of articulation agreements with various four-year colleges and universities for specific programs.
-A listing of these colleges and universities and the partnership programs is provided on the website at www.sic.edu/academics/university-partners.
-See the Executive Dean of Academic Services or the Vice President of Academic Affairs for further information.
+A listing of these colleges and universities and the partnership programs is provided on the website at https://sic.edu/ university-partners.
+See the Executive Dean of Academic Services or the Vice President of Academic Student Services for further information.